maximklakov/SEO/SEO.Web/README.md

+### Project design and structure
+This project is using ASP.NET Web Forms with .NET framework v 4.7.2.
+The structure is separated into 2 projects:
+- `SEO.Web` for the UI layer.
+- `SEO.Services` for the processes and logics.

+### Testing
+Analysis processes and logics are covered by unit tests with data driven approach.

+### Third party packages used
+- HtmlAgilityPack
+Search and find content from HTML document.

+- dotnet-stop-words
+List of stop-words.

+- Microsoft.AspNet.WebFormsDependencyInjection.Unity
+Dependency injection.

+- Velyo.AspNet.Markdown
+Render documentation markdown file.

+- Moq
+Mock for unit test.

+---

 ### What is considered as links for the *Links Count*
 - Starts with `http://` or `https://`
 - Even if the URL has prefix and/or suffix around it. e.g., `"http://site.com"` or `>>http://site.com<<`